top of page

 EB: On stage, I’m not thinking about how people perceive me or thinking about anything at all for the matter of fact.
 It’s like I black out and we’re all really locked into the moment.

 SH: We stayed with my friend, Random, in Seattle, and his girlfriend Annabel said she was taken aback by Ethan’s stage presence because he seemed socially quiet, but on stage, they just lose their mind — and that’s their actual soul coming off in real life.
 I think music is the perfect conduit for your true self to come out.
-For me, playing drums is the best thing I’ve ever done in my life, and its the most expressive I ever feel — it’s pure, cathartic, and real.
+For me, playing drums is the best thing I’ve ever done in my life, and it is the most expressive I ever feel — it’s pure, cathartic, and real.

 C: There’s a distinctive palette to your music — I hear ’80s new wave, post-punk, maybe Molchat Doma.
 What were you listening to while making Modern Church?